-There are also sacred temples and lush tropical rain forest surroundings.
+There are also sacred temples and lush tropical rainforest surroundings.
 WARNING! – these monkeys are great to look at but they will steal anything that’s not firmly bolted down.
-Sunnies, Go Pros, cameras, jewellery will be pinched off you in a heartbeat.
-Get off you bike and spend an hour or 2 wondering around this place – you will have a great time.
+Sunnies, Go-Pros, cameras, jewellery will be pinched off you in a heartbeat.
+Get off your bike and spend an hour or 2 wandering around this place – you will have a great time.
 This is guaranteed!
 You can buy some bananas and peanuts from the local vendors outside to feed the monkeys.
 Probably a good idea as it’s better to feed them something or else they might get aggressive.
-It’s a tad intimidating and if your cycling with children it may be a good idea to get a local guide who will be able to keep these monkeys at a safe distance.
+It’s a tad intimidating and if you cycle with children it may be a good idea to get a local guide who will be able to keep these monkeys at a safe distance.

 The entrance fee to the Elephant Cave is Rp15,000 or AUD $1.50 per person ( for more information about changing money in Bali, read this)

-The Sensational Rice fields and rice terraces.
 This is what it’s all about and this is why you really need to be cycling around.
 Going by car and speeding by will not do this justice.
 You need to soak up the beauty and take it all in.
-It’s picture perfect and the type of stuff that goes on all postcards.
+It’s picture-perfect and the type of stuff that goes on all postcards.
 The smells, the sights, the farmers, the local villages are all intoxicating.
-In fact you might get off your bike and decide to walk through the rice fields as they are just so stunning.
+In fact, you might get off your bike and decide to walk through the rice fields as they are just so stunning.

-The absolute best spot to take that picture postcard Instagram picture is at the very famous and well known Tegallalang Rice Terraces north of Ubud’s city center ( this will take you about 90 mins to get there) You will be blown away by the sheer magnificence of these rice fields with its gorgeous greenery and lush colours.
+The absolute best spot to take that picture postcard Instagram picture is at the very famous and well known Tegallalang Rice Terraces north of Ubud’s city centre ( this will take you about 90 mins to get there).
+You will be blown away by the sheer magnificence of these rice fields with their gorgeous greenery and lush colours.
 It’s really a place where you need to stop for lunch so you can soak up the atmosphere.
 It’s not a place where you want to rush.
 There are lots of local cafes and restaurants here so probably a good place to stop for lunch and spend some time processing just how fabulous it really is.
-Take a walk through the fields, have some photos with t he farmers and enjoy one of Bali’s most spectacular sights.
+Take a walk through the fields, have some photos with the farmers, go on the swing and enjoy one of Bali’s most spectacular sights.

-Stop for Lunch, visit a museum, browse the numerous art galleries or have a health juice at one of the many cafes around Ubud.
+Stop for lunch, visit a museum, browse the numerous art galleries or have a healthy juice at one of the many cafes around Ubud.
 You will never get bored.
 There is a wealth of activity around every corner and if you are like me you will want to be a sticky beak and look everywhere.

 Try a cycling tour downhill from Lake Batur to Ubud, where you will pass so much rural scenery, rustic villages, temples ( you may even see a local Balinese ceremony) and see the locals.
-In this way you will get a much better feel for the way of life of the Balinese people outside the main tourist areas.
-The tour itself is relatively easy and most of the trip is on the road and only a small part is off road.
-After all this cycling and photo taking your bound to have worked up an appetite and the tour ends with a lunch at a local warung where you can sample tempting local cuisine.
+In this way, you will get a much better feel for the way of life of the Balinese people outside the main tourist areas.
+The tour itself is relatively easy and most of the trip is on the road and only a small part is off-road.
+After all this cycling and photo-taking you are bound to have worked up an appetite and the tour ends with a lunch at a local warung where you can sample the tempting local cuisine.
 It’s a perfect way to see so much of the area without cycling uphill.
 For those who are not as athletically inclined as others, this is ideal.

 Points to note whilst cycling in Ubud

-5 really important tips to cycling in Ubud
+5 really important tips for cycling in Ubud

 - Drink loads of water and stay hydrated.

-- Wear light clothing and if your cycling in the rainy season bring a rain coat or poncho.
+- Wear light clothing and if you cycling in the rainy season bring a raincoat or poncho